 So you’ve started the process of becoming GFSI certified.
 You’ve chosen your platform and taken the training course.
 Now you are setting up your system and realize that you need to test your product.

-GFSI-benchmarked food safety programs, such as BRC, SQF, or Primus GFS, have specific requirements for the testing of finished products or ingredients, to confirm you meet key food safety criteria.
+GFSI-benchmarked food safety programs, such as BRCGS, SQF, or Primus GFS, have specific requirements for the testing of finished products or ingredients, to confirm you meet key food safety criteria.
 One of the primary GFSI testing requirements is to test the product under standards equivalent to the International Organization for Standardization (ISO) 17025.
 Beyond this primary requirement, companies must also conduct testing frequently enough to assure food safety.
 With this in mind, let’s look at the topic of ISO 17025 and what food manufacturers should be looking for in a testing laboratory to become and maintain GFSI certification.

 Using ISO 17025 to Achieve GFSI Certification

 First, we must understand what ISO is.
 The ISO laboratory standard, more formally known as ISO/IEC 17025:2017 is the current international standard for determining the competency of testing and calibration laboratories.
 This standard includes those that serve the food industry.
 The overall ISO quality standard is a broad one that applies to a variety of different types of labs, but there are specific fields that cover certain types of testing.
 Food analyses typically fall under the chemical and biological fields of testing.